← Blog

 Self-hosted by design

 AGLedger runs in your VPC.
-In Standalone mode, the application makes zero outbound network connections.
+With federation opt-ins disabled, the application makes zero outbound network connections.
 No telemetry, no phone-home, no external data stores.
 Your data stays in the PostgreSQL instance you provision.

 Three-layer cryptographic architecture

-Every state change produces a hash-chained, Ed25519-signed vault entry.
+Every state change produces a hash-chained, Ed25519-signed Signed Statement — a tagged COSE_Sign1 envelope (RFC 9052) over an in-toto v1 Statement payload, deterministically CBOR-encoded per RFC 8949 §4.2.1 (as of API v0.23.0).
 Enforcement at four layers: database triggers (REVOKE UPDATE, DELETE), application-level transactional writes, cryptographic hash chain, and operational checkpoints with optional external anchoring to S3-compatible storage.

 Zero content inspection